 The undergraduate minor in Spanish requires a minimum of 18 s.h. in Spanish courses, including at least 15 s.h. in Department of Spanish and Portuguese courses at the University of Iowa numbered SPAN:2000-SPAN:4998.
 At least 6 s.h. must be numbered SPAN:3000-SPAN:4998.
 Students must maintain a g.p.a. of at least 2.00 in all courses for the minor and in all UI courses for the minor.
 Course work in the minor may not be taken pass/nonpass.

 Students can count course work toward the minor in study abroad programs that earn University of Iowa resident credit.
 At least one course for the minor must be a literature, culture, or Hispanic linguistics course.

-one University of Iowa course taught in English (see "Spanish Courses Taught in English") below, but all other courses for the minor must be taught in Spanish, including study abroad courses; or
+Students can apply one University of Iowa course taught in English toward the minor (see "Spanish Courses Taught in English" below), but all other courses for the minor must be taught in Spanish, including study abroad courses.

 incentive credit earned from the Furthering Language Incentive Program (FLIP).